gorgexec/MvvmCore/README.md

 * for `Fragment`  - `FragmentCore`, `BindableFragmentCore`
 * for `ViewModel` - `ViewModelCore`

-In order to have Activity with injected model that bound to layout the code should be like the following:
+In order to get an Activity with injected ViewModel mapped to bound layout the code should be like the following

 ```java
 @ViewModelOwner